Exams

 Chhattisgarh Exams

-SSC MTS Revised Exam Pattern 2025, Check Physical Test Details
+SSC MTS Exam Pattern 2026, Check Revised Pattern & Physical Test Details

 Table of Content +

-The SSC MTS Exam Pattern 2025 consists of a CBT with two sessions on Reasoning, Numerical Ability, General Awareness, and English, followed by PET/PST for Havaldar posts.
+The SSC MTS Exam Pattern 2026 will consists of a CBT with two sessions on Reasoning, Numerical Ability, General Awareness, and English, followed by PET/PST for Havaldar posts.
 Final selection is based on the written exam, physical tests (for Havaldar), and document verification.
+The exam pattern was revised in the last cycle and is likely to remain the same this year, as will be confirmed in the notification.

 StageDescription